 Disposal of landfill leachate is a major concern to all large cities, as the leachate is often highly contaminated with heavy metals, organic and inorganic pollutants.
-Results in Australia and China showed that Vetiver growth is not affected by this highly polluted water and grows vigorously.
+Results in Australia, Mexico, the United States and Iran showed that Vetiver growth is not affected by this highly polluted water and grows vigorously.